Our Commitment

 Ani to pisi speaks to the spider web and the idea that when there is a vibration in our Faculty, we come together as a community — whether to celebrate, heal or help.

 In spring 2020, a vibration was felt.
-While we continue to address the work of Indigenization and decolonization, the realized the language we used in our strategic plan needed to be more inclusive of anti-racism, and specifically, anti-Black racism.
+While we continue to address the work of Indigenization and decolonization, the realized the language we used in our strategic plan needed to be more inclusive of anti-racism, specifically, anti-Black racism.
 We’ve set in motion updating the plan and our strategies to be more inclusive.

 As we continue to examine our work and dialogue about equity, diversity and inclusion, we continue to connect to actions that align with our strategic plan.

 This is not something we can do in isolation.
-We recognize the need to engage with students, employees and most importantly, the community.
+We recognize the need to engage with students, employees and, most importantly, the community.

 We need to listen and better understand what supports are needed for our students to have an equitable learning experience; how do we understand our biases on faculty and staff hiring committees; how can we promote and support research; where can we make spaces for BIPOC voices; and how can we support communities flourishing.